-Without educology, educators and others will continue to talk past each other, much as in the biblical story about the Tower of Babel.
+Without educology, educators and others will continue to talk past each other.
 The language we typically use in talking about education is imprecise, and so we literally often do not understand what each of us is talking about-because the same words refer to different things.
-For example, you are talking about a student, meaning she or he is a young person who attends a school or university, and I am thinking about a student as being a person who intends to learn under the guidance of another she or he does not have to be in school or college, nor young, nor inside a building, nor guided by a state-licensed teacher or a college professor.
+For example, you are talking about a student, meaning she or he is a young person who attends a school or university, and I am thinking about a student as being a person who intends to learn under the guidance of another-she or he does not have to be in school or college, nor young, nor inside a building, nor guided by a state-licensed teacher or a college professor.
 We may both use the same words, student, teacher, and learning, but we mean different things.